hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/04_automating_workflow.md

 * Automate the whole RNA-Seq workflow using a shell script
 * Learn commands that make it even more flexible

-## Automating the full workflow!
+## Automating a workflow

+Let's step back and revisit the process of getting from fastqc to getting a count matrix...

-The easiest way to repeat the process of getting from fastqc to getting a count matrix is to capture the steps that we've performed in a bash script.
+The easiest way to keep track of and repeat the process is to capture the steps that we've performed in a bash script.
 We already have 2 separate scripts for parts of this workflow, one that takes us from fastqc through trimming and a post-trimming fastqc run, and a second one that for running STAR.
-In this module we are going to make a new script that combines all the steps including featureCounts.
+In this module we are going to make a new script that combines all the steps including featureCounts and learn a few new things along the way.

-***Before we get started, please log into Orchestra and start a new interactive session with 1 core, if you don't already have one going.***
+***Before we get started, please log into Orchestra and start a new interactive session with 1 core.***

 ### Granting our workflow even more flexibility with a couple of new commands